vackosar/vackosar.github.io/_posts/2023-08-25-How-Deep-Neural-Networks-Learn.md

 I wonder if:
 - deduplication and better sampling of the training data help by preventing overfitting, because deduplication reduces repetition.
 - regularization like Dropout, which randomly prevents usage of specific features and helps with overfitting, but is turned off in inference mode.
-- more data increase diversity and thus again reduce repetition and encourage generalization
+- more data increase diversity and thus again reduce repetition and encourage generalization, e.g., [Chinchilla: Training Compute-Optimal Large Language Models](https://arxiv.org/pdf/2203.15556.pdf)

 This post is related to capsule networks, which explicitly looks for find specific configurations of discovered features.